semiosBIO/altrac-api-docs/README.md

 # Altrac API Documentation
 ## Authentication
-Currently there is one way to authenticate to the Altrac API.
+Currently there is one way to authenticate to the Altrac API, User Credential Login.
-### User Credential Login
+### POST: User Credential Login
 Request:
 ```Shell
 curl --request POST \